monguri/CCDK/docs/Setup.en.md

 Build both the Debug and Release versions of Redis.

-###4.
+###3.
 Test the CCDK Sample Programs

 The programs listed below are can be tested using a single Windows machine.

-1. One-to-One Skeleton Program (Windows)
+1. 1:1 (One-to-One) Skeleton Program (Windows)
-2. Many-to-Many Skeleton Program (Windows)
+2. N:N (Many-to-Many) Skeleton Program (Windows)
 3. Backend Server Program

 CCDK front-end library testing can be divided into 2 major steps.
 The first step consists of conducting tests on the libraries with video streaming disabled.
 After completion of step 1, step 2 consists of conducting the same test with video streaming enabled.

-Tests on the backend server are conducted using the many-to-many front-end skeleton program.
+Tests on the backend server are conducted using the N:N front-end skeleton program.
 There is a Windows version and a UNIX (Linux/OS X) version of the backend server.
 Usage of the Linux version will be covered in subsequent sections.